 All dance classes have a required dress code.
 All required items are stocked at the studio for your convenience.

-Dress Code Click Here To View Dress Code Requirements By Class For Full Term Classes
+Dress Code Click Here To View Dress Code Requirements By Class For Weekly Classes

 How important is a dress code in dance class?